 A committee comprised of industry experts across various roles within the water and wastewater industry created the AWWA D102 Standard for Coating Steel Water-Storage Tanks.
 Among other guidance, this standard lays out some generic outside coating systems (OCS) and inside coating systems (ICS) as coating and lining considerations for steel water-storage tanks.

-NACE Paper No. 10673 – Protective Coating Service Life & Cost Considerations
+NACE Paper No. 10673 – Protective coating service life and cost considerations

 The NACE Paper No. 10673: Expected Service Life & Cost Considerations for Maintenance/New Construction Protective Coating Work is especially beneficial to those striving to identify the estimated costs and approximate service lives of various coating and lining systems.
 As a reference point, below are two tables taken from this paper.